 Us kids seriously don’t ever ask for them because we KNOW they will be there at any family event.
 Every family has those traditions, right?
 What is yours?

-Traditionally, these are made with pork bacon however I am not a big pork fan myself (I know, I know!) so I make some with turkey bacon.
-The turkey bacon does work, however because they have a lower fat content you will want to watch them because they will likely need a shorter cooking time and will dry out easier.
+Traditionally, these are made with pork bacon but can also be made with turkey bacon if preferred.
+Because turkey bacon has a lower fat content you will want to watch them because they will likely need a shorter cooking time and will dry out easier.\

 Ingredients